floalex/ls-301/lesson1/postit/README.md

     - set up the associations in the models.
 Verify via rails console that this worked, and that you can assign categories to posts, and iterate through a category's posts and vice versa (iterate through a post's categories).

+## 8. Add routes for posts
+  Put `resources :posts` in your routes.rb file.

+  Go into terminal and type `rake routes` to verify that all 7 routes are created.
+  Prevent the 'delete' route from being accessed, since we won't have the ability to delete posts in our application.

+  You can now also navigate your browser to "localhost:3000/rails/info" to see routing information.
+  Note that you need to start the rails server first.

+## 9. Add PostsController
+  Create a PostsController that can handle the index and show routes.
+  - display all the posts in index. `@posts = Post.all`
+    * create index page view for all the posts.
+Each post should have title, description, creator name, created at and comments link
+    * add post's categories in the view, it should be above the title
+  - add `show` method in the controller
+    * create individual post view
+  - extract common codes to partials